 He shook his head in disgust.
 Christ, what the hell had he gotten himself into?
-Out of all the available tail at the club, he’d decided to follow this piece home.
+Of all the available tail at the club, he picked this piece to follow home.

 For a Thursday, Next Ibiza had been packed to capacity—wall to wall with sweaty youthful bodies bumping and grinding to a DJ’s techno beat.
 The club was considered pussy central with hot, horny girls never in short in supply.
 In tonight’s crowd, despite each seeming more beautiful than the next, this particular one managed to stand out.

 No small feat considering he first saw her from behind.
 Or rather, saw her behind.
 Though outfitted in a low-cut blouse and micro skirt allowing for easy access (he'd guessed right about her not wearing panties) it was her ass that got his cock’s attention.
 With butt cheeks that bubblicious, he hadn’t cared what the rest of her looked like.
 Yet when she turned around, it was her face that completely ensnared him.